AboutGoods/Coding_GoodPractisesNCheats/Swift.md

         layer.masksToBounds = true
         self.clipsToBounds = true
     }`

 Then I can use it on any view by calling : `someViewInstance.round()`

 ### How to write a class and variable

 ### Access Levels

+Each variable, protocole or classe have an access controls level, that define how, when and by which object your entity can be accessed

+There are

+## Error and Optional

+### Optional

+In Swift like in any other language your need to avoid using a variable if you are not absolutely sure that it is not null (nil in Swift).
+Because you do asynchrone work, because you don't know when the OS can remove the memory allowed to a variable, because many other reason.
+Any `nil` value for a variable can cause a instant crash of your app

+You need to assure you that the var you will use is not nil.

+### Error Handling

+Swift 2's do/try/catch mechanism is fantastic.
+Use it.
+(TODO: elaborate and provide examples)

+### Avoid `try!`
+In general prefer:

+    do {
+        try somethingThatMightThrow()
+    }
+    catch {
+        fatalError("Something bad happened.")
+    }

+to:

+    try! somethingThatMightThrow()

+Even though this form is far more verbose it provides context to other developers reviewing the code.

+*It is okay to use try! as a temporary error handler until a more comprehensive error handling strategy is evolved.
+But it is suggested you periodically sweep your code for any errant try! that might have snuck past your code reviews.*

+### Avoid "`try?`" where possible

+try? is used to "squelch" errors and is only useful if you truly don't care if the error is generated.
+In general though, you should catch the error and at least log the failure.

+### Avoid "`!`" where possible

+In general prefer `if let, guard let, and assert` to `!`, whether as a type, a property/method chain, as!, or (as noted above) try!.
+It’s better to provide a tailored error message or a default value than to crash without explanation.
+Design with the possibility of failure in mind.

+As an author, **if you do use !, consider leaving a comment indicating what assumption must hold for it to be used safely**, and where to look if that assumption is invalidated and the program crashes.
+Consider whether that assumption could reasonably be invalidated in a way that would leave the now-invalid ! unchanged.

+**As a reviewer, treat ! with skepticism.**

+### Early Returns & Guards

+When possible, **use guard statements to handle early returns** or other exits (e.g. fatal errors or thrown errors).

+Prefer:

+    guard let safeValue = criticalValue else {
+        fatalError("criticalValue cannot be nil here")
+    }
+    someNecessaryOperation(safeValue)

+to:

+    if let safeValue = criticalValue {
+        someNecessaryOperation(safeValue)
+    } else {
+        fatalError("criticalValue cannot be nil here")
+    }

+or:

+    if criticalValue == nil {
+        fatalError("criticalValue cannot be nil here")
+    }
+    someNecessaryOperation(criticalValue!)

+This flattens code otherwise tucked into an if let block, and keeps early exits near their relevant condition instead of down in an else block.

+Even when you're not capturing a value (guard let), **this pattern enforces the early exit at compile time**.
+In the second if example, though code is flattened like with guard, accidentally changing from a fatal error or other return to some non-exiting operation will cause a crash (or invalid state depending on the exact case).
+Removing an early exit from the else block of a guard statement would immediately reveal the mistake.

 ##### Useful Links
 - Objects Calisthenics : [objectCLink]